Our Placements and Volunteering Programs

 Days 9 to 11 - Again, you will be spending your days out in the reserve helping us with across our various projects.
 Day 11 will end with a "sundowner" out in the bush.

 Day 12 - Day Trip.
-You will have the option to visit one of the nearby game reserves.
-These will include the neighbouring Mashatu game reserve in Botswana or Mapungubwe national park in South Africa.
+You will have the option to visit the nearby game reserve, Mapungubwe national park.

 Day 13 - This will be final day in the field helping us across our various projects.
 You will be provided with a farewell meal and celebration in the evening to say a big thank you from us for all your help.

-Day 14 - You will be transferred back across the border to Polokwane, SA for your return trip home.
+Day 14 - You will be transferred back to Polokwane for your return trip home.

 Image credit- Anna Koziarski